Analyze performance of your MySQL database servers and stay on top of issues with the Site24x7 MySQL monitoring tool.

 MySQL performance monitoring metrics:

-Number of reads done in a MySQL server.
+The metric "reads" identifies the total number of reads done in a MySQL server.
 Technically, it is the number of selected queries and number of query cache hits.

-Number of writes done in a MySQL server.
+The metric "writes" identifies the total number of writes done in a MySQL server.
 It is the sum of inserted queries, replaced queries, updated queries and deleted queries.

 Maximum Used Connections

-Number of currently open connections.
+"threads_connected" metric counts the total number of currently open connections.
 It can also refer to the number of clients currently connected.
 If the value is zero or too high, something is wrong.

-Temporary Threads Created
+Temporary Tables Created

 How it works?

-- Log-in to your Site24x7 account.
+Log-in to your Site24x7 account.
 Sign up here if you don't have one.

-- The agent will execute the MySQL plugin and push the data to the Site24x7 server
+The agent will execute the MySQL plugin and push the data to the Site24x7 server

-- Site24x7 MySQL plugin uses "pymysql" module to get the performance metrics of MySQL server
+Site24x7 MySQL plugin uses "pymysql" module to get the performance metrics of MySQL server

 Note: Site24x7 Linux agent will automatically try to install "pymysql" using the "pip" command.
 If the installations fails, users can manually install the module following the steps mentioned under the section "How to install pymysql?".